 Whether you’re looking for a hearty breakfast or a satisfying brunch, this delicious recipe with fresh spinach, chickpeas, and nutrient-rich fried quail eggs will definitely make you happy.
 Flavored with cumin seeds, smoked paprika, and vegetable broth, this easy-to-make dish will make everyone’s taste buds crave for more!

 The best part about it?
-It only takes a few minutes to cook!
+It only takes 30 minutes to cook!
 Even if you’ve never cracked an egg before, you’ll manage just fine.
 Here’s everything you need to know about this delicious recipe!